HanXHX/ansible-role-logstash/README.md

     $ sudo openssl req -x509 -batch -nodes -days 3650 -newkey rsa:2048 -keyout logstash.key -out logstash.crt

 Note that filebeat and logstash may not work correctly with self-signed certificates unless you also have the full chain of trust (including the Certificate Authority for your self-signed cert) added on your server.
 See: https://github.com/elastic/logstash/issues/4926#issuecomment-203936891

-    logstash_local_syslog_path: /var/log/syslog
-    logstash_monitor_local_syslog: true

-Whether configuration for local syslog file (defined as `logstash_local_syslog_path`) should be added to logstash.
-Set this to `false` if you are monitoring the local syslog differently, or if you don't care about the local syslog file.
-Other local logs can be added by your own configuration files placed inside `/etc/logstash/conf.d`.

     logstash_enabled_on_boot: yes